Otoplasty (Ear Reconstruction)

 Correct or adjust the placement of outwardly extended, protruding, or deformed ears in both children and adults with Otoplasty or Ear Reconstruction/Reshaping.

 Many of us take the placement and esthetic of our ears for granted.
 But, for those with exaggerated or protruding ears due to birth defect, deformities or injury, the appearance of our ears can have a crippling affect on self-esteem and confidence.
-Otoplasty, or ear reconstruction/reshaping, is a procedure performed at our Eagan and Woodbury clinics that can can correct esthetic issues regarding the ears and have a positive impact on patient’s quality of life.
+Otoplasty, or ear reconstruction/reshaping, is a procedure performed at our Vadnais Heights, Eagan & Woodbury clinics that can can correct esthetic issues regarding the ears and have a positive impact on patient’s quality of life.

 Our otoplasty services encompass a wide range of ear plastic surgeries designed to adjust or correct the appearance of the external part of the ear.
 The ear is primarily composed of cartilage; a firm but flexible type of tissue that allows the ear to maintain its shape but still bend.
 This external structure, called the pinna, is meant to help amplify what we hear by focusing sound to our eardrum.
 Although it has no appreciable effect on hearing, the otoplasty procedure can adjust a variety of problems that affect its appearance, such as asymmetry between the ears, oversized ears, outwardly protruding ears, and even atypical lobe shape.